HyracTech/wp-menu/Theme-Creation.md

  ----

  from this line ' when(scaffold, getZimVersions, getConfigJson).always(procMenu); '
  The procMenu function will only run after the scaffold is resolved.
-Meaning the for loop actually runs before the function is run.
+Meaning the for loop actually runs before the function is run.  --do more research on this

  Also
  menuDefs[menu_item_name]['menu_id'] = menuItemDivId;